Kapeli/Dash-User-Contributions/docsets/Brk_Fonts/README.md

 ## Docset

-The docset is inside Source project repo.
+The docset is inside Source project repository.
 It's plain HTML5 with some JS